Hardwood Flooring and Natural Resource Depletion: Part One

 Moisture Content (MC) & Longevity

-Ultimately, conservation and limiting environmental impact in forestry-related products is ensuring that hardwood that has been processed for flooring or other building uses is maintained to achieve its maximum service life.
+Ultimately, conservation and limiting environmental impact in forestry-related products are ensuring that hardwood that has been processed for flooring or other building uses is maintained to achieve its maximum service life.

 Hardwood flooring achieves its optimum longevity when its MC is well-managed both before and after installing the hardwood floors.
 As the relative humidity (RH) of the surrounding air fluctuates, so too does the MC of the wood flooring.
 This is a very natural dynamic process, but excessive MC in the hardwood flooring can cause future problems.